marcosmartinez7/geth-regtest/README.md

 Note:

-The `regtest-low-dif-json` was created using `puppeth`, only the account balance and difficulty were modified.
+The `regtest-low-dif-json` was created using `puppeth` (https://github.com/ethereum/go-ethereum/tree/master/cmd/puppeth), only the account balance and difficulty were modified.
 Feel free to use `puppeth` to create the genesis file instead of using the provided.

 # Initialize the regtest blockchain